endlos99/xdt99/doc/MANUAL.md

 A typical use case for this option is to include a program written in language X in another program of language Y.

+Note that instead of `COPY`ing textual data into an assembly or GPL program, we might simply use the binary copy directive `BCOPY` instead.

 ### Embedding Code